 Canon 200D versus Fujifilm X-A10

 The Canon EOS 200D (called Canon SL2 in some regions) and the Fujifilm X-A10 are two digital cameras that were officially introduced, respectively, in June 2017 and December 2016.
 The 200D is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 200D and the Fujifilm X-A10 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).